biocorecrg/ropes-linux-mop2-2023/docs/mop2_practical.rst

   :width: 800

-You can generate your token at `https://tower.nf/tokens <https://tower.nf/tokens>`__ and copy paste it in your pipeline using this snippet in the configuration file:
+You can generate your token at `https://tower.nf/tokens <https://tower.nf/tokens>`__ and copy paste it in your pipeline using this snippet in the configuration file **nextflow.global.config**:

 .. code-block:: groovy